PurveshGhedia/satellite-aided-vio/README.md

 **Satellite tile.** A 6000×6000px GeoTIFF (~0.44m/px) covering a padded bounding box around the flight path, sized to 1.5× the maximum measured baseline drift, was prepared as the correction reference.

-**Standalone matcher results.** Running the matcher standalone (outside ROS) against extracted flight frames surfaced a new failure mode not present in the UAV-VisLoc benchmark: much of the Ottawa airfield is low-texture farmland and runway, so LightGlue frequently returns only 0–5 matches and the inlier count sits at the RANSAC minimum — an initial pass on 50 unfiltered color frames yielded 0/50 accepted corrections.
+**Standalone matcher results (GT-centered).** Running the matcher standalone (outside ROS) against extracted flight frames surfaced a new failure mode not present in the UAV-VisLoc benchmark: much of the Ottawa airfield is low-texture farmland and runway, so LightGlue frequently returns only 0–5 matches and the inlier count sits at the RANSAC minimum — an initial pass on 50 unfiltered color frames yielded 0/50 accepted corrections.

 After tuning the matcher for this environment: